Blendify/blender-manual/blender_docs/manual/editors/3dview/3d_cursor.rst

 The view space is used to control the rotation of the 3D Cursor.

-For accuracy you should use two perpendicular orthogonal 3D views, i.e. any combination of top :kbd:`Numpad7`, front :kbd:`Numpad1` and side :kbd:`Numpad3`.
+For accuracy you should use two perpendicular orthogonal 3D Views, i.e. any combination of top :kbd:`Numpad7`, front :kbd:`Numpad1` and side :kbd:`Numpad3`.
 That way you can control the positioning along two axes in one view and determine depth in the second view.